the-teachingRSE-project/competencies/competencies.md

   @Schlauch2018b classify applications based on their scope and criticality and provide software engineering recommendations.
   The RSE needs to be able to identify the application class they are dealing with and apply the respective RSE practices.
 - Enforcing reproducibility.
 Projects like ReproHack [@ReproHack] can greatly help in fostering that competency.
+- Being aware of the importance of FAIR metadata for software.
+For instance, providing a citation file, using ORCIDs for authors, always having a license.

 # How much do different people need to know? {#sec:how-much-to-know}